rickyfelix19/project-coinbase/README.md

   -- Finish creating UI Component for market overview and trending
 - Tuesday 5:40 AM
   -- Finish generating table from API

+## Tuesday 6:18 AM Push Production to Vercel and Stop Working on Master Branch